MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 Some window functions are impossible to efficiently support in streaming, because sometimes small input changes cause big result changes.
 (E.g., if a new first element of a partition appears, then ROW_NUMBERs will change for the whole window partition.)
 So a realistic goal would be to support at least those cases where a small input change leads to a small output change.

 - LAG/LEAD (i.e., previous/next element of the window partition) (these don't have any frames)
     - We aim for only offset 1 in the first version (i.e., the previous or the next element), which is the default.
-Bigger offsets not seen in user queries yet (i.e., when requesting to go back or forward by several rows).
+Bigger offsets have not been seen in user queries yet (i.e., when requesting to go back or forward by several rows).
     - IGNORE NULLS should be supported. (already seen in a user query)
 - Window aggregations
     - Small frames (e.g., summing the previous 5 elements): We should support these efficiently, because a small frame means that small input changes lead to small output changes.